 Since 1989 The Landings Garden Club has been making Christmas bows to sell throughout the community as a fundraiser.
-The Ways and Means Committee coordinates 2 to 4-hour sessions where bows are hand-tied by member volunteers from July through September.
-In 2018 approximately 300 volunteer hours were logged to make and sell 675 bows.
+The Ways and Means Committee coordinates 2 to 4-hour sessions where bows are hand-tied by member volunteers all summer.
+More than 300 volunteer hours are spent to make and sell the bows.

-The success of this fundraiser is the source of The Landings Garden Club charitable donations to our many local projects and state organizations.
+The success of this fundraiser is the source of The Landings Garden Club charitable contributions to beautification and conservation of our island.
 So, as our goal has been to beautify The Landings community during the holiday season, this project has expanded to include supporting community service projects on an on-going basis.

 “A Bow on Every Mailbox”